-Inspect documentation evidencing that each transaction was supported by invoices or other documentation.
+• Inspect documentation evidencing that each transaction was supported by invoices or other documentation.

-- Compare charges to the criteria prescribed for allowability of charges as defined in the contract cost principles procedures found in 48 CFR, Part 31 and 1631. - Inspect documentation evidencing the charges were allocable to the contract, as defined in 48 CFR 31-201-4. - Compare charges to the definition of reasonable charges as described in 48 CFR 31.201-3.
+- Compare charges to the criteria prescribed for allowability of charges as defined in the contract cost principles procedures found in 48 Code of Federal Regulations (CFR), Part 31 and 1631. - Inspect documentation evidencing the charges were allocable to the contract, as defined in 48 CFR 31.201-4. - Compare charges to definition of reasonable charges as described in 48 CFR 31.201-3.